-Master of Engineering in Mechanical Engineeringis a post-baccalaureate internship program leading to the professional degree of master of engineering.
+Master of Engineering in Mechanical Engineering is a post-baccalaureate internship program leading to the professional degree of master of engineering.
 The objective of the program is to provide the engineering BS graduate the means for earning a terminal master’s degree.
 The capstone experience for the master of engineering degree may be a course design project, a well-organized and carefully chosen industrial internship, or an independent study project in place of the conventional thesis requirement of an MS degree.

-At least 32 credit hours of graduate-level course work, including core courses, must be taken in the mechanical engineering department.
+At least 32 credit hours of graduate-level coursework, including core courses, must be taken in the mechanical engineering department.
 Some possible concentration areas are business, print media, controls, manufacturing, materials science, thermo/fluids, and design engineering.
-A minimum of 48 credits are required for the master of engineering degree.
+A minimum of 48 credits is required for the master of engineering degree.
 Students may complete the program as a course-only program of study, with a capstone design project in a graduate elective course.
 Students may choose to complete a three-month industrial internship or a project that includes a paper (both worth 4 elective credits) as one of their elective courses.

 Some possible concentration areas include business, print media, materials science, statistics, and design engineering.
-Students may also elect concentrations within mechanical engineering such as thermo-fluids, systems & controls, mechanics & design, or vibrations.
+Students may also elect concentrations within mechanical engineering, such as thermo-fluids, systems & controls, mechanics & design, or vibrations.
 Students with a specific career interest may develop an individually customized concentration based on mutual agreement between the student and the department.

 This school offers programs in:

-Last updated June 5, 2017
+Last updated December 10, 2017